Skip to content

 Reach developers who run AI coding tools - and block everything else.

 A curated, text-only channel into the highest-dwell surface a developer looks at all day.
-Prepay a budget, submit one line, and pay only for impressions that pass server-side validation.
+You set a max bid; a second-price auction charges you the clearing price - never more - and you pay only for impressions that pass server-side validation.
 Invalid traffic is credited back, automatically.
 No images.
 No retargeting.
 No dark patterns.
+Advertising is offered to businesses only (B2B).

 billed on